wontothree/legacy-blog/_posts/technical-blog/2024-08-08-prediction-and-optimization.md

 ---
-title: "[Optimization] Prediction and Optimization in MPC"
+title: "[Optimal Control] Prediction and Optimization in MPC"
 categories:
   - technical-blog
 ---